schwilklab/schwilklab.github.io/_pages/courses.md

 ---
 ### Current or upcoming ###

-- R as a research Tool: Introduction to Programming, BIOL 6301 (Fall 2014)
+- R as a research Tool: Introduction to Programming, BIOL 6301 (Fall 2014).
+[Course website][R-research-tool]

 ### Others, undergraduate ###